BANIKKURAISHI/Event-Mangement-9/questions_and_answers.md

 C: 3
 D: 4
 Answer
-Answer: ?
+Answer: 3
-Write your explanation here
+My explanation here :Here  condition if we get the element is not 0 then it will increasing .So we get 3 value.